StanzaSystems/stanza-api-demo/README.md

 ```

 Our demo quota sets a rate limit of 100 requests per second for each customer in the `paid` tier.
 We are requesting above that rate (150 qps).
-In [Grafana](http://localhost:3000/d/stanza/stanza-api-demo?orgId=1&refresh=5s) you will see the rate of granted requests
+On the [Dashboard](http://localhost:3000/d/stanza/stanza-api-demo?orgId=1&refresh=5s) you will see the rate of granted requests
 rise to around 100 per second, while the rate not granted rises to 50 per second.
 This sequence of requests will run for 30 seconds.
 It will take a few seconds for metrics to be scraped and displayed.

 ## Request Prioritization